 The way is the goal

-At the pillory square in Artstetten near a fountain there is fresh water.
+At the pillory square in Artstetten there is a fountain with fresh water.

 We hike further west below the castle.